DeeboyEdx/speech2input/README.md

 Punctuation marks and new line are supported.
 Additionally, inputs are generally formatted as a sentence.
 For example...

 - "type a phrase of your choice comma sign with punctuation exclamation mark" -> "A phrase of your choice , with punctuation !"
 - "type i'll  be there at 6 pm period mark send" -> "I'll be there at 6 pm ."
+(Enter will be pressed afterwards)

 ### Colloquial